Lions Eye Institute Limited (ABN: 48 106 521 439)

 - As visual –photos, scans, computerised images and topography

-The LEI’s procedures for collecting your personal information are set out below.
+The Lions Eye Institute procedures for collecting your personal information are set out below.

-- During the course of providing medical services, the LEI’s healthcare practitioners will consequently collect further personal information.
+- During the course of providing medical services, the Institute’s healthcare practitioners will consequently collect further personal information.

 - Personal information may also be collected from your guardian or responsible person (where practicable and necessary), or from any other involved healthcare specialists.